KatePaulauskas/watch-store/README.md

 ### Contact Us Page

-The Contact Us Page provides a user-friendly contact form for inquiries, collaborations and feedback.
+The Contact Page provides a user-friendly contact form for inquiries, collaborations and feedback.
 This page is designed to facilitate smooth communication between Eternity Luxury Watch Store and its customers and potential partners, allowing them to easily reach out with any questions or concerns regarding their purchases or collaboration offers.

 ![Contact Us Page](/media/contact-us-page.jpeg)